Eduardo Reck Miranda: Musical compositions

 Miranda's musical compositions have been broadcast and performed in a number of concerts and festivals worldwide, including the Festival Latino-Americano de Arte e Cultura (Brasília, 1987), the Encompor (Porto Alegre, 1988–89, 1995), the International Symposium for Electronic Arts (Minneapolis, 1993), the Festival Elektronischer Frühling (Vienna, 1993–94), and the Ciclo Acusmático (Bogotá, 1995).
 His music has won prizes and distinctions in Europe and South America, including awards at the Concours International de Musique Électroacoustique de Bourges (1994), the Concurso de Composição de Londrina (Brazil, 1995) and the Concorso Internazionale Luigi Russolo di Musica Elettroacustica (Italy, 1995, 1998).
 A review of his latest solo CD Mother Tongue, in The Wire magazine, reads, "These are immensely sophisticated pieces that constitute an electronic global music of convincingly organic simplicity."

 Scientific research

 Miranda is an active researcher in the field of Artificial Intelligence in Music.
-He is currently conducting research into neuroscience of music and into simulations of biological natural processes in music origins and evolution.
-Miranda has turned to artificial life models to coax computers into composing music.
+His main research interests are neuroscience of music and simulations of biological natural processes in music origins and evolution.
+Miranda's experiments include the use of multiple virtual musician agents who interact to compose original music.

-Just as IBM's Deep Blue showed the world a computer can play chess as well as a human master, Miranda aims to demonstrate a computer program able to compose original music.
-So far, neural networks have succeeded in imitating distinct musical styles, but truly original compositions have remained elusive.
-Miranda is tackling this problem with an orchestra of virtual musician agents who interact to compose original music.